bonitasoft/bonita-doc/md/uid-case-overview-tutorial.md

 ## Display case details

-Since we are able to define the state of the case, it is easy to display case details using UI Designer.
+Since we are able to define the state of the case, it is easy to display case details using the UI Designer.
 Maybe we need to display different information for open cases or for Archived cases.
 Then we can create tow different containers that will be conditionally shown.